hacksu/HTML-CSS/README.md

 <p>Now, <strong>this</strong> is a story all about <em>how</em></p>
 ```

-Back in the day, they used to use tags just called "b" and "i" for a similar effect but those tags are old and everyone who's used them has died by now, and if you use them, you will have an encounter with ghosts.
+Back in the day, they used to use tags just called "b" and "i" for a similar effect but those tags are old and everyone who used them has died by now, and if you invoke them, you will have an encounter with ghosts.

 "details" tags are interactive: